Beyond the Boundary: Anime

 An anime television series adaptation, produced by Kyoto Animation and directed by Taichi Ishidate, began airing on October 2, 2013.
 The opening theme is "Kyōkai no Kanata" (境界の彼方) by Minori Chihara and the ending theme is "Daisy" sung by Stereo Dive Foundation.
-The series was simulcasted on Crunchyroll.
+The series was simulcasted on Crunchyroll until March 31, 2022.
 The anime has been licensed by Sentai Filmworks in North America for streaming and home video release on October 13, 2015.
 Three original net animation episodes of a short series titled Beyond the Boundary Idol Trial! (「きょうかいのかなた アイドル裁判!, Kyōkai no Kanata Aidoru Saiban!) were released between November 18 and December 16, 2013, on the official website via YouTube.
 Two additional Idol Trial episodes were released on DVD and Blu-ray Disc along with the first three and a full-length original video animation episode on July 2, 2014.

 A two-part anime film titled Beyond the Boundary: I'll Be Here (劇場版 境界の彼方 -I'LL BE HERE-, Gekijōban Kyōkai no Kanata: I'll Be Here) was produced by Kyoto Animation and directed by Taichi Ishidate.
 The first film, Past (過去篇, Kako-hen), was released on March 14, 2015; its theme song is "Daisy" by Stereo Dive Foundation.
 The second film, Future (未来篇, Mirai-hen), was released on April 25, 2015; its theme song is "Aitakatta Sora" (会いたかった空, The Sky I Wanted To Meet) by Chihara.
 Past retells the events of the television series, while Future is an original story set one year after the end of the television series.
 Sentai Filmworks licensed the films in North America, and Animatsu Entertainment licensed the films in the UK.

 Prior to Sentai Filmworks' licensing of the films in 2017 for release in North America, voice actress Krystal LaPorte—the original English dub actress of Mirai Kurayama—was unknowingly recast in all the roles she had previously dubbed for the company and blacklisted from working for them in the future.
 LaPorte later explained on Twitter how, without any prior knowledge, she was recast in all her previous roles with the company and when reaching out to the ADR manager, she was offered no explanation for her recasting.
 In 2017, when the films were released by Sentai Filmworks in North America, Mirai Kurayama had been dubbed by Kira Vincent-Davis.
 On August 18, 2020, the complete anime—the series, films, and OVA—was released on Blu-ray in a special steelbook collection.
 Although the previous 2015 Blu-ray release of the series had included LaPorte's dubbing, the steelbook collection included Vincent-Davis as Mirai Kurayama in the series as well as the films and OVA, having redubbed all of the character's lines.